Requirements for a processing-node quantum repeater on a real-world fiber grid: Setup

+Here, $\tau'$ is the coherence time in their model.
+The models are exactly equivalent for $\tau = \sqrt 2 \tau'$.
+Therefore, the reported value $\tau' = 62 \pm 3$ ms corresponds to $\tau = 88 \pm 4$ ms. The value we use, $\tau = 85$ ms, represents a conservative interpretation of the result presented in \cite{tirepeater}.
+Our model for the storage of quantum states in ionic qubits has been validated against experimental data from \cite{tirepeater}.
+In this experiment, ion-photon entanglement is created with one ion in a two-ion device.
+Next, ion-photon entanglement is created with the other ion every 330$\mu$s.
+Our simulation results are compared to the experimental results in Figure \ref{fig:ti_memory}. \\

-The entangling gate available to the trapped ion qubits as we model them is the Mølmer-Sørensen gate~\cite{molmer1999multiparticle}.
-The gate set also includes arbitrary single-qubit Z-rotations and collective rotations around a given axis in the XY plane~\cite{schindlerQuantumInformationProcessor2013}.
+The entangling gate available to the trapped-ion qubits as we model them is the Mølmer-Sørensen gate~\cite{molmer1999multiparticle}.
+The gate set also includes arbitrary single-qubit Z-rotations and collective rotations around a tunable axis in the XY plane~\cite{schindlerQuantumInformationProcessor2013}.
 The Bell-state-measurement circuit is implemented as a Z-rotation of angle $\pi/4$ for one qubit and -$\pi/4$ for the other, a Mølmer-Sørensen gate and a measurement of both qubits in the computational basis.
 All gates are modeled as a perfect gate followed by depolarizing channels on all partaking qubits. \\